Miriam Margolyes

 Margolyes appeared in the television films Poor Little Rich Girl: The Barbara Hutton Story (1987), Orpheus Descending (1990), Stalin (1992), Cold Comfort Farm (1995), and The Life and Death of Peter Sellers (2004).
 Her other credits include Blackadder (1983–1988), Vanity Fair, Supply & Demand (both 1998), and Doctor Who (2023), as well as the recurring roles of Prudence Stanley in the Australian drama series Miss Fisher's Murder Mysteries (2012–2015), and Sister Mildred in the BBC1 drama series Call the Midwife (2018–2021).

 On stage, Margolyes toured her one-woman show, Dickens' Women, between 1989 and 2012, which earned her an Olivier Award nomination; starred as Sue Mengers in the Australian premiere of I'll Eat You Last (2014); and originated the role of Madame Morrible in Wicked (West End, 2006; Broadway, 2008).
-Outside acting, she has fronted various travelogue series and written two memoirs: This Much is True (2021) and Oh Miriam!
-(2023).
+Outside acting, she has fronted various travelogue series and written three memoirs: This Much is True (2021), Oh Miriam!
+(2023), and The little book of Miriam (2025).

 Biography from the Wikipedia article Miriam Margolyes.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.